 Is the router near any electronic equipment?

 For best results, try to separate the router from any electronic devices – especially home theater equipment and appliances, but even smaller devices as well.
 Wireless baby monitors, cordless phones, wireless headphones, and key fobs are more examples of devices that can affect your devices ability to keep a connection to the wireless router

 Are there any other wireless technologies in the home?

 Yes.
 Devices that utilize Radio Frequency (RF) can impact wireless signal in your home.
 Please make sure all devices which use wireless frequency as well as radio frequency are positioned away from the router as much as possible.

 Are there any potential sources of interference outside the home?

 While you may find information online which provides more suggestions to potential sources of interference outside the home, a neighbors' wireless network is more likely the culprit of that interference.
-Unfortunately, there is not much that can be done about this except utilizing the 5GHz frequency in order to separate from neighbors' 2.4 GHz networks (more on this below).

 Which frequency is the router using?

 Most routers and wireless devices are using 2.4 GHz.
 If troubleshooting EMI is not producing results, try setting the router to 5 GHz.
 Please bear in mind, any devices which will connect to the network must be capable of communicating at 5 GHz.
 Using this frequency is particularly helpful when surrounded by other wireless networks or when all other troubleshooting fails.